 Change Collective - Practical Info

 Welcome to the Change Collective.
-We can’t wait to share this journey with you!
+We can’t wait to share this experience with you!

 Dates